datasciencecampus/nature_engagement_phase2/point_estimate_model/README.md

 # Workflow 1 - Point estimate model of daily mean people count in each month of the year

 This document explains how to execute the code in order to compile the input data set, train the model and generate predictions.
 The data sets required and their structure will be outlined alongside step by step instructions on running the code.

+For detailed technical information relating the the modelling approach taken in this analysis please refer to our [technical report](https://datasciencecampus.ons.gov.uk/projects/a-data-science-approach-to-estimate-the-use-of-natural-spaces-a-feasibility-study/)

 # Input Data
 ## Census Data